MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-online.md

 description: "Configure a SharePoint hybrid environment so that user searches from the SharePoint in Microsoft 365 Search Center display results from both the SharePoint in Microsoft 365 and SharePoint Server search indexes."
 ---

-# Display hybrid federated search results in SharePoint for Microsoft 365
+# Display hybrid federated search results in SharePoint in Microsoft 365

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]